 3) Assessment: The third part of the process is the analysis.
 After the collection of your subjective and objective findings, we study them in depth to determine what condition you are in and what your response to care has been up to this point.
-If you are improving as expected then you are making great strides and changes in your treatment plan will be made if needed.
+If you are improving as expected then you are making great progress, if not, then changes in your treatment plan will be made as needed.
 If you are responding slower than expected, then we have to find out what is causing the delay in recovery.

 Are you performing your doctor recommended take-home instructions?
 Was there a change in your habits or routine, like lifting more, sitting more, etc.?
 Is more time needed due to the extent of your condition?

 This is quite common.
 We all wish we could be better yesterday, but it just simply takes time to heal.
 This is most prevalent in cases where someone has a condition they have lived with for years.
 If for any reason we find that you are not responding to care after a reasonable amount of time, then change is needed.
 Does your frequency of care need to be increased?
 Are additional tests needed, like x-rays, MRI, blood work, etc.?
 Is a referral to another provider warranted?

 If so we are happy to make the appropriate referral.

 4) Plan: After taking into consideration all the information gathered during the process mentioned above, we will put together a personalized treatment plan.
 We will discuss what the treatment will consist of, procedures recommended, and address the health care goals expected from treatment.
 Needless to say, every person responds differently, so we can never guarantee that treatment will result in improvement or recovery of your condition, but we always guarantee 100% effort on our part.